Yin Yang can be presented as a gift of friendship between special friends and lovers

 Nowadays Tao (or Dao) is included in Confucianism, Taoism, and Buddhism because most Chinese people now identify with all three traditions simultaneously – as this 12th Century Song Dynasty painting portrays.
 The Tao is not God and is not worshipped but Taoism includes many deities that are worshipped in Taoist temples.
 Yin and Yang is normally symbolised by the Taijitu symbol (the universal symbol of Taoism) and we have examples of this symbol in the jewellery in our central store:.

-SEARCH for Yin Yang jewellery in our central shop
+SEARCH for Yin Yang jewellery in our online SHOP

 Nothing can exist in isolation by itself.
 According to this theory, wise people (Los Sabios in Spanish philosophy) will detect these forces in all things and, like the seasons, will regulate their lives accordingly.
 So Yin Yang symbolises harmony and balance and it is often gifted by people wishing to pass on sentiments of duality, co-existence and inter-dependance so that neither can properly exist without the other.